-We estimate no potential annual increases on either the water or sewerage bills of existing Thames Water customers if we grant this variation to Icosa Water.
+We estimate there will be no annual increase on the water bills of existing Thames Water customers if we grant this variation to Icosa Water.
 This is once the Site is fully built out.

 This estimate does not take into account the potential spill-over benefits to customers arising from dynamic efficiencies achieved as a result of the competitive process to win sites.